 In 2019 sidewalk and curb construction was completed on South Caroline Street, South Marian Street and West Triumph Street.
-In 2020, as soon as the gas project is completed in the northeast corner of town, a contract will be awarded for sidewalk and curb replacement for the second phase of this project, all areas east of Center Street and North of High Street.
-In Fall 2020, those same streets will then be milled and resurfaced.
+In 2020, a similar project was completed in the northeast quadrant of town on North Caroline Street, East Horner Street, East Crawford Street and East Sample Street.
+In 2021 a contract will be awarded for sidewalk and curb replacement for the third phase of this project in the northwest quadrant of town.
+In Fall 2021 those same streets will then be milled and resurfaced.